 Nap Time Sleep in the Toddler Stage (12 months – 3 or 4 years)

 As your little one enters toddlerhood, his sleep needs will gradually begin to decrease.
-At this point, most of his sleep should be happening at night, and he should be awake for most of the day.
+At this point, most of his sleep should be happening at night.
+He should be awake for most of the day.
 Naps will still happen, of course, but the large majority of his sleep should occur at night.

-Just as it’s normal to have toddlers who can sleep 12 hours at night and take a 3 hour nap, there are also toddlers who sleep 11-12 hours at night and take a 1-2 hour nap.
-Again, there is a wide range of “normal” and the only time I’d be concerned is if your toddler sleeps so much that she doesn’t have time for gross motor activity or spending awake time with you where she can learn to communicate and other life skills.
+But remember, just as it’s normal to have toddlers who can sleep 12 hours at night and take a 3 hour nap, there are also toddlers who sleep 11-12 hours at night and take a 1-2 hour nap.
+Again, there is a wide range of “normal” and the only reason for concern would be if your toddler sleeps so much that she doesn’t have time for gross motor activity or spending awake time with you where she can learn to communicate and other life skills.

 A Reminder: Follow Your Instincts, and Seek Medical Care if Necessary

-We can’t end the article without saying this: there are cases (rare though they may be) in which too much sleep can signal an underlying medical problem.
-So parents, follow your instincts.
+We can’t end the article without saying this.
+There are cases where too much sleep can signal an underlying medical problem.
+So, follow your instincts.
 If you know your baby or toddler is sleeping too much, and you think a medical condition might be to blame, don’t hesitate to see a healthcare provider.